A successful transition requires planning, so having a business exit strategy means an exit can proceed with certainty.

 Advantages of management and employee buyouts

-Supplier relationships and customer service can continue without interruption and the legacy and purpose of the company continues.
+Supplier relationships and customer service can continue without interruption and the legacy and purpose of the company continue.
+There can also be tax benefits to a MEBO, though it is important to ensure the buyout is conducted at fair market value.

 Disadvantages of management and employee buyouts

-This exit strategy is only possible if there are interested people working within the business.
+This exit strategy is only possible if the interests of management and employees align, requiring careful planning and negotiation.
 There’s always some risk when management changes and planning well in advance can ensure a smooth transition.

 6. Initial Public Offering (IPO)

-An initial public offering (IPO) is the next most preferred and common exit strategy to mergers and acquisitions.
+An initial public offering (IPO) is a significant business exit strategy where a private company transitions to become a publicly traded entity by issuing shares to a public stock exchange.
 An IPO gives the investors, owners, and the CEO the most prestige and often the highest payoff.
-However, a lot of work goes into preparing for an IPO.
+However, the due diligence and regulatory requirements for an IPO can be extensive and expensive.

 High regulatory costs, shareholder scrutiny and public pressure may mean owners prefer to keep the company private and pursue M&A as an exit strategy.